-A Border Router connects an 802.15.4 network to networks at different layers, such as Wi-Fi or Ethernet.
-A Thread network requires a Border Router to connect it to other networks.
+A Thread Border Router connects a Thread network to other IP-based networks, such as Wi-Fi or Ethernet.
+A Thread network requires a Border Router to connect to other networks.

 A Thread Border Router minimally supports the following functions: